AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### DNSPod Public DNS+

-[DNSPod Public DNS+](https://www.dnspod.com/) is a privacy friendly DNS provider with years of experience in domain name resolution services development, it aims to provide users more rapid, accurate and stable recursive resolution service.
+[DNSPod Public DNS+](https://www.dnspod.com/) is a privacy-friendly DNS provider with years of experience in domain name resolution services development, it aims to provide users more rapid, accurate and stable recursive resolution service.

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|